 While this might be a no-brainer, not seeing a profit right away isn’t a sign you should just get up and walk away.
 Property values go up and down, as does the demand.
 If it makes to hold the property while the market rebounds, then by all means, do so.
 Just like the stock market, real estate values go up and down.
 If you aren’t receiving a profit today, that’s not to say you won’t in the not so distant future.

-Deciding to sell your investment property in Renton, should only be done after your efforts have been exhausted and you have determined that the numbers simply aren’t there.
-You can’t just hope things will get better for your Renton investment property.
+Deciding to sell your investment property in Kent, should only be done after your efforts have been exhausted and you have determined that the numbers simply aren’t there.
+You can’t just hope things will get better for your Kent investment property.
 You need to follow the numbers and reinvest where it makes more sense for you.

 There Are Better Opportunities Available